OkumaAmerica/Open-API-SDK/README.md

 > :warning:  NOTE:
 >
-> The API's `Init()` method must be called before any accessing any machine data.
+> The API's `Init()` method must be called before accessing any machine data.
-Furthermore, the initialization will **FAIL** if it is not executed in an environment where OSP NC Software is running.
-The following environments will allow successful execution of API methods:
+> Furthermore, the initialization will **FAIL** if it is not executed in an environment where OSP NC Software is running.
+> The following environments will allow successful execution of API methods:
-  * PC NC-Master (PC Simulation Software)
+>   * PC NC-Master (PC Simulation Software)
-  * NC-Master (Physical Hardware Simulator)
+>   * NC-Master (Physical Hardware Simulator)
-  * Actual Okuma Machine Tool with P-type control
+>   * Actual Okuma Machine Tool with P-type control

 ## Structure